HITSZ-NRSL/Multi-Proxy/README.md

 Add robot name prefixes to the odometry and cloud topics.
 Merge all robots’ lio output into a single rosbag.

+The [Multi-Robot Cloud Odometry Dataset](https://www.modelscope.cn/datasets/OpenMushroom/Multi_robot_cloud-odometry.git) is made available here for reference.
+It should be explicitly noted that this dataset is not an originally collected raw dataset.
+It is curated and reorganized based on the [S3E Dataset](https://github.com/DapengFeng/S3E.git), and structured with LiDAR point clouds and odometry outputs from [Co-LRIO](https://github.com/zhongshp/Co-LRIO.git) serving as the front-end of the LiDAR-Inertial Odometry (LIO) system.
+If you use this dataset in your research or academic publications, you are required to duly acknowledge both the original dataset and the relevant open-source projects.

 ## Citation
 If you find this work useful in your research, please consider citing: